multiplycharity/donationsapp/Weekly Deliverables.md

 ### Charity organizations

-When Charities such as Unicef and Red Cross operating in the area send external conventional money they pay a lot of fees to banks and money providers such as Western Union or local mobile money agents
+When Charities such as Unicef and Red Cross operating in the area send external conventional money they pay a lot of fees to banks and money providers such as Western Union or local mobile money agents.
 The cash injection only has a short-term limited effect as the end-users mostly purchase goods produced outside the community, resulting in yet another lack of money.
-High administration costs
+High administration costs.
-Top down approach to donating retards local economy

 ### Philanthropic Donors